 It’s never easy to lose a job.
 But I hope to make it less difficult for you today, by sharing what exactly I’d do if it were to happen to me, and I have zero balance on my bank account.

 Blueprint to Bouncing Back from a Job Loss

 1. Take care of your mental health and manage your sense of self-worth.

 2. Work out the numbers for living at the bare minimum.

 3. Run an inventory of your resources and capital.

 4. Open as many doors as you can until you see an exit.

 1. Mental health matters

 Our work is part of our identity, and when we lose it — a part of us dies.
-Thus, it’s important to allow ourselves to grieve for this loss, but never dwell on your situation.
+Thus, it’s important to allow ourselves to grieve for this loss but never dwell on our situation.

 It helps a lot to find emotional support from your loved ones, and be able to speak your mind with someone who knows how to listen.
 Take care of yourself, and nurse your sense of self-worth back to good health.